DhilipSanjay/CTFs/TryHackMe/BrainPan.md

 ```

 {% hint style="info" %}
-We have got the shell only locally, we need to exploit the original server using this final exploit.
+We have got the shell access for the local version only, we need to exploit the original server using this final exploit.
 {% endhint %}

 ---